noabu/DS_home_assigment/README.md

 ![image](https://github.com/noabu/DS_home_assigment/assets/37350541/e31971d3-ff2b-41e4-8e94-5fa03909b0d3)
 From this we can learn that the common attacks in this dataset are: DoS, DDoS and PortScan. in addition we learn the classes are not balance.

+## ML technique:
+I chose the Random Forest classifier for its adeptness in handling imbalanced classes.
+Its structure allows it to distribute focus across different classes, mitigating the risk of overfitting to the majority class.
+results:

+## insights from Random Forest classifier:

+## Future work:
+1. Group the 14 types of attacks into 7 according to the division of the CSV files and see if there are other/more interesting insights.
+2. To train a classifier for each type of attack separately to check if it is possible to learn from it about the type of each attack.